microsoft/ivy/doc/proving.md

 is to be interpreted as the integers.
 This instantiates the theory of the integers for type `t`, giving the usual meaning to operators like `+` and `<`.
 The second defines *f* to be the integer successor function.
-These two declarations are contained an *implemenation* section.
+These two declarations are contained an *implementation* section.
 This means that the `auto` tactic will use them only within the isolate and not outside.